InSyncWithFoo/ryecharm/docs/other-features.md

 * \[`tool`] `uv.upgrade-package` (default: disabled)
 * \[`tool`] `uv.pip.upgrade-dependencies` (default: disabled)

-This is equivalent to running `uv pip list` at the project's path.
+This is equivalent to running `uv pip list` at the project's path with the corresponding interpreter as argument, if any.

 ### Dependency groups